Henry Kissinger: COVID-19 pandemic

-Russian invasion of Ukraine
+Russo-Ukrainian war

-In May 2022, speaking to the World Economic Forum on the Russian invasion of Ukraine, Kissinger advocated for a diplomatic settlement that would restore the status quo ante bellum, effectively ceding Crimea and parts of Donbas to Russian control.
+In May 2022, speaking to the World Economic Forum on the Russo-Ukrainian war, Kissinger advocated for a diplomatic settlement that would restore the status quo ante bellum, effectively ceding Crimea and parts of Donbas to Russian control.
 Kissinger urged Ukrainians to "match the heroism they have shown with wisdom", arguing that "[p]ursuing the war beyond that point would not be about the freedom of Ukraine, but a new war against Russia itself."
 He spoke to Edward Luce and a Financial Times audience in the same month.
 Ukrainian president Volodymyr Zelenskyy rejected Kissinger's suggestions, saying Ukraine would not agree to peace until Russia agreed to return Crimea and the Donbas region to Ukraine.

 On a book tour to sell Leadership: Six Studies in World Strategy in July 2022 he spoke to Judy Woodruff of PBS and he was still of the opinion that "a negotiation is desirable" and clarified his earlier statements, saying that he supported a ceasefire line on the borders of February 24 and that "Russia should not gain anything from the war...
 Ukraine above all cannot give up territory that it had when the war started because this would be symbolically dangerous."

 On January 18, 2023, Kissinger was interviewed by Graham Allison for a World Economic Forum audience; he said that U.S. support should be intensified until either the February 24 borders are reached or the February 24 borders are recognized, upon which time under a ceasefire agreement negotiations would begin.
 Kissinger felt that Russia needs to be given an opportunity to rejoin the comity of nations while the sanctions are maintained until final settlement is reached.
 He expressed his admiration for President Zelenskyy and lauded the heroic conduct of the Ukrainian people.
 Kissinger felt that the invasion has ipso facto its logical outcome pointed to NATO membership for Ukraine at the end of the peace process.

 In September 2023, Kissinger met with Volodymyr Zelenskyy in New York City, on which occasion they discussed his change in position on Ukraine's NATO membership ambitions.

-In September 2023, Kissinger also presented a reformulated response endorsing Ukraine's NATO membership as an “appropriate outcome,” which could be seen as a substantial boost to the transatlantic aspirations of embattled Ukraine.
+In September 2023, Kissinger also presented a reformulated response endorsing Ukraine's NATO membership as an "appropriate outcome", which could be seen as a substantial boost to the transatlantic aspirations of embattled Ukraine.